Yorkshire event explores barriers and benefits to being active

 Online conference - Tackling inequalities across Yorkshire and Humber: barriers and benefits to being active

 On Thursday 1 October, Activity Alliance supported Public Health England to host an online event about tackling the inequalities disabled people experience in sport and activity.
-Before the crisis disabled people faced real challenges, and now in the wake of the Covid-19 pandemic is it clear that inequalities are widening further.
+Before the crisis disabled people faced real challenges, and now in the wake of the Covid-19 pandemic it is clear that inequalities are widening further.

 The event brought together experts across many fields to examine the impact of Covid-19 on the lives of disabled people and people with long-term health conditions.